-Dazed sat down with one of our favorite subjects, Raf Simons, creative director of Dior, as well as of his eponymous label, which is based in Antwerp.
-On the heels of his single season collaboration with his pal, artist Sterling Ruby, Simons provided Dazed with a manifesto on whether he can remain an outsider in his rarefied position as the poster boy for rebel fashion.
-Catch an excerpt below, as well as more looks from the Raf Simons X Sterling Ruby Fall/Winter 2014 campaign, which was shot by shot by Willy Vanderperre, below ...
+Dazed sat down with one of our favorite subjects, menswear designer Raf Simons, who is also the creative director of Dior.
+On the heels of his single-season collaboration with his pal, artist Sterling Ruby, Simons provided Dazed with a manifesto on whether he can remain an outsider in his rarefied position as the poster boy for rebel fashion.
+Catch an excerpt below ...

 I don’t overthink the idea that I might be an outsider.
 I guess it’s just how people see me sometimes.
 When I was younger, I took more of an attacking attitude.
 I always felt like I was in the wrong place at the wrong time, but I guess a lot of teenagers feel like that.

 In a way, this season was about applying an outsider theory to fashion.
 It was emotional from the very moment I thought about doing it, because I didn’t really know if Sterling would say yes.
 I mean, if he asked me to do a show with him at Hauser & Wirth – and don’t get me wrong, I’m not suggesting that’s something he would ever do – I’m not sure that I would dare to step into another field the way he has with this.

 I like to take control with things and I’m very specific in how I work.
 In my opinion, this was something that hasn’t really been done before.
 It wasn’t just my brand, it was our brand, and literally everything would be decided by us.
 For both of us, it was important to take the chance to get out of our own systems.